Three Customer Frustrations About Your Retail Store

 Frustrated children in store

-Matt, a buddy of mine, heard from one of his friends about a big electronics store closing.
-He wanted to finally get a large flat-screen TV, but he and his wife were nervous about spending too much.
+Matt, a friend of mine, heard about a big electronics store closing from one of his friends.
+He and his wife wanted to finally get themselves a large flat-screen TV but were nervous about spending too much.
 The allure of a fire sale was intriguing.
 Matt told his wife, and she agreed to jump in the car with their two small kids and drive about an hour north with him to Albany.

 When they arrived, everything was pretty much picked clean."It was a depressing sight; they were selling shelving units, cash registers, and TVs with shattered screens."
 Even his three-year-old commented from atop his shoulders that 'everything is broken.'